microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 **Note:** When a setting is defined as a `resource` scoped setting, then you have to use the new configuration API that fetches the setting that applies to a resource (see the Settings API section below).

 ### Settings Configuration
 To declare a setting scope, simply define the scope as part of your setting from the `package.json` file.
-The example below is copied from the [configuration-sample](https://github.com/Microsoft/vscode-extension-samples/blob/master/configuration-sample/package.json) extension:
+The example below is copied from the [Configuration Sample](https://github.com/Microsoft/vscode-extension-samples/blob/master/configuration-sample/package.json) extension:

 ```json
 "contributes": {